martinResearch/fastermypy/README.md

 - Ensure your Python environment is activated before running FasterMypy.
 - The tool will gracefully handle cases where Git is not available or `pyproject.toml` is not found.

+## Limitations

+- the first run of fastmypy in a new branch will be slow because it cannot reuse the cache from the previous branch
+- the cache folder size can grow very large as one create many branches and one may need to manually delete the cache for old branches to free space.

 ## Contribution